dcramer/django-idmapper/README.rst

 Django Singletons
 =================

 Please note, the code is a proof of concept, and should be considered as only lightly tested.
+Currently, it does not follow a true singleton model (one instance of a class), but rather an identity mapping solution.

 A brief overview of the design implementation can be found on the Django project Trac: http://code.djangoproject.com/ticket/17